A-lily/A-lily.github.io/index.md

   Computer Vision

   Natural Language Processing

   Deep Learning

- I am now working on my final project in the field of healthcare using Multi-Modal Methods Computer Vision and atural Language Processing technique like handwriting OCR (optical character recognition).It is based on Medical Records from raw data .However, there are a lot of challenges in handwriting OCR and more to be done in OCR in general addin the fact that b.
+ I am now working on my final project in the field of healthcare using Multi-Modal Methods Computer Vision and atural Language Processing technique like handwriting OCR (optical character recognition) based on medical records.
+However, there are a lot of challenges in handwriting OCR and more to be done in OCR in general addin the fact that I am working with raw data.